JujuAdams/Vinyl/docs/4.0/README.md

 &nbsp;

+**What versions of GameMaker does Vinyl support?**

+Version 4 of Vinyl primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Later versions of GameMaker may change functionality in a way that Vinyl is not forwards-compatible with, but Vinyl uses only native GameMaker audio functions so is in the best possible position for long-term compatibility.

+&nbsp;

 **How is Vinyl licensed?
 Can I use it for commercial projects?**

 [Vinyl is released under the MIT license](https://github.com/JujuAdams/Vinyl/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in the credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.